frePPLe/frepple/doc/integration-guide/odoo-connector.rst

       | URL of your frepple server.
       | Do not include a slash at the end of the URL.

+    * | Respect reservations:
+      | When this flag is checked, frepple fully respects the material
+        reservations of odoo.
+Frepple only plans with the unreserved materials.
+      | When this flag is false, frepple plans with the full material availability
+        regardless of any reserved quantities in odoo.
+The implicit assumption is that any reservations will be unreserved in odoo when needed.

     * | Disclose stack trace:
       | To debug the connector and data issues it can be useful to send any connector
         stack traces also to your frepple server.